-The Act mandates that employers with fewer than 500 employees provide 80 hours of emergency paid sick leave to full-time employees who are under quarantine due to a government order or health care provider’s advisement, who are experiencing COVID-19 symptoms and seeking diagnosis, or for other similar circumstances specified by the Secretary of Health and Human Services.
-Employers must provide part-time employees with sick leave in an amount equivalent to the hours they typically work in a two-week period.
-The maximum benefit is capped at $511/day per employee.
+Prior to December 31, 2021, the FFCRA mandated that employers with fewer than 500 employees provide 80 hours of emergency paid sick leave to full-time employees under quarantine due to a government order or health care provider’s advisement, who are experiencing COVID-19 symptoms and seeking diagnosis, or for other similar circumstances specified by the Secretary of Health and Human Services.
+Employers were required to provide part-time employees with sick leave in an amount equivalent to the hours they typically work in a two-week period.
+The maximum benefit was capped at $511/day per employee.

-Employers are also required to allow employees to use emergency sick leave under the Act to care for someone who is quarantined or to care for their child whose school or daycare is closed.
-For employees utilizing leave to care for another, the maximum benefit is capped at $200/day per employee.
+Employers were also required to allow employees to use emergency sick leave under the FFCRA to care for someone quarantined or to care for their child whose school or daycare is closed.
+For employees utilizing leave to care for another, the maximum benefit was capped at $200/day per employee.

 Emergency Family & Medical Leave

-The Act also expands the scope of the Family and Medical Leave Act to require emergency paid leave for specific circumstances related to COVID-19.
-Specifically, employers with fewer than 500 Employees are required to provide 12 weeks of job-protected leave to any employee who has worked at the company for at least 30 days and is unable to work or telework due to their child’s school or daycare closing.
-Under the Act, the first two weeks of family medical leave are unpaid, but the employee may use Emergency Sick Leave under the Act to cover this portion.
-Weeks three through twelve must be paid at two-thirds the employee’s regular pay, capped at $200/day and $10,000 in aggregate per employee.
+The FFCRA also temporarily expanded the scope of the Family and Medical Leave Act (FMLA) to require emergency paid leave for specific circumstances related to COVID-19 until December 31, 2020.
+Specifically, employers with fewer than 500 Employees were required to provide 12 weeks of job-protected leave to any employee who worked at the company for at least 30 days and was unable to work or telework due to their child’s school or daycare closing.
+Under the FFCRA, the first two weeks of family medical leave must be unpaid, but the employee could use Emergency Sick Leave under the Act to cover this portion.
+Weeks three through twelve were required tot be paid at two-thirds the employee’s regular pay, capped at $200/day and $10,000 in aggregate per employee.

-The funds that employers use to pay employees for emergency paid sick leave and emergency paid family and medical leave and their employer contribution to health insurance premiums are fully refundable via tax credits.
+Under the FFCRA, funds that employers used to pay employees for emergency paid sick leave and emergency paid family and medical leave and their employer contribution to health insurance premiums were fully refundable via tax credits.

-The Act contains many other provisions not addressed here, including provisions surrounding health insurance coverage for COVID-19 testing, and funding for state unemployment insurance programs, and other benefit programs.
+The FFCRA contains many other provisions not addressed here, including provisions surrounding health insurance coverage for COVID-19 testing, and funding for state unemployment insurance programs, and other benefit programs.

 Other Leave Laws

-Employers implementing the mandates under the Act should be mindful of their other requirements under pre-existing laws.
+Employers should be mindful of their other requirements under other state, local, and federal laws, including state laws providing COVID-related leave.
 For example, employees of covered employers remain eligible for unpaid, job-protected FMLA leave.
 Many state and local laws also require job-protected family and medical leave, or paid sick leave.
-Employers should consult an attorney regarding their compliance with the Act and how the Act interplays with these other mandates.
+Employers should consult an attorney regarding their compliance these various mandates.

 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, legal or tax advice.
 If you have any legal or tax questions regarding this content or related issues, then you should consult with your professional legal or tax advisor.